miomaeshima/github_test_A/doc_a.md

 ~~version 1~~
 ~~version 2~~

-this is a change originating from branch subA.
+~~this is a change originating from branch subA. ~~

+This is the second change originating from branch subA.